Guitarist and music producer in New York City.

 By 2019, members of that band had formed a new group called Bell Helium, which recorded an album released in 2021.
 In 2023, the UK label BBE licensed the track “We Don’t Have To Talk About It” for inclusion in the compilation Reference Point.

-The follow-up to Bell Helium’s debut album is slated for release in late 2025.
+The follow-up to Bell Helium’s debut album is slated for release in early 2026.